enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 The view part is implemented inside a ReactJS client.

-In terms of hosting, everything is hosted by the Apache Felix implementation of the OSGi HTTP/Rest whiteboard.
+In terms of hosting, everything is hosted by an embedded jetty server with Jersey as the JAX-RS implementation, and Jackson as the XML/JSON marshaller.
-Which is basically an OSGi-compatible version of Jetty.
-This will allow in the future to extend web services and UI inside OSGi plugins.
+We only use standard Jakarta APIs for everything web-related on the Java side so as to make future evolutions easier.